コンテンツへスキップ

 AuthorizeYesString - AddressAccountIDThe account being granted permissions, also called the delegate.

 PermissionsYesArrayArrayA list of up to 10 Permission objects each specifying a different permission granted to the delegate.
 The delegate's permissions are updated to match this set of permissions exactly.
-To revoke all permissions, use an empty array.
+To revoke all permissions, use an empty array; this is only valid when a Delegate ledger entry already exists for the delegate.

 Tip